keenanjt33/personal-site/posts/labeling-project.md

 ## Lessons and Takeaways

-Network is unreliable!
-Accounting for network disconnects in my code was not something I had thought of beforehand but it proved to be essential.
+_Network is unreliable_: Accounting for network disconnects in my code was not something I had thought of beforehand but it proved to be essential.

-Visuals are important!
-Having pallet contents listed on the television in real-time and clearly visible to those stacking the units allowed the workers to keep track of what they were doing and minimize misscans.
+_UI is essential_: Having pallet contents listed on the television in real-time and clearly visible to those stacking the units allowed the workers to keep track of what they were doing and minimize misscans.

-The beginning of joining an existing team was quite challenging as I had to catch up to the common conception of the project space.
+_Patience and persistence_: The beginning of joining an existing team was quite challenging as I had to catch up to the common conception of the project space.
 It was important to be patient and trust that with each working hour researching the project space, I was making effective progress towards the end goals even if I wasn't writing code in the beginning.

+_Vocabulary importance_:

 When jumping into a new team and project, vocabulary definition is one of the first steps in understanding the project and being able to communicate with the